ssfgunner/SNELL/README.md

-# [NeurIPS 2024] Expanding Sparse Tuning to Low Memory Usage
+# [NeurIPS 2024] Expanding Sparse Tuning for Low Memory Usage

-**This is the official implementation of our paper:** [Expanding Sparse Tuning to Low Memory Usage](https://arxiv.org/abs/2411.01800).
+**This is the official implementation of our paper:** [Expanding Sparse Tuning for Low Memory Usage](https://arxiv.org/abs/2411.01800).

 ## Introduction: